 In the US, ‘Under Pressure’ reached number 29, not particularly impressive but nonetheless Bowie’s best chart placing since ‘Golden Years’ six years before.

 David returned to the song 11 years later for a very famous rendition at the Freddie Mercury tribute concert on 20th April 1992, and he would perform it frequently throughout the ’90s usually in duet with his bassist Gail Ann Dorsey.

-Though ‘Fashion‘ was the first Bowie track that hooked me, this was the second, and it’ll forever be a firm favourite.
-Let’s celebrate a beautiful song and performance.
-Thanks to my friend Suzanna Noort for hipping me to the vocal-only version.
+Though ‘Fashion’ was the first Bowie track that hooked me, this was the second, and it’ll forever be a firm favourite.
+Here’s to a beautiful song and performance.
+Thanks to Suzanna Noort for the vocal-only version.